fdfea/tictactrains/README.md

 ### **Modules**

-There are three modules that make up the application:
+There are five modules that make up the application:

 * [Client](client/) – A React front-end which allows the user to interact with the board and configure game settings.
 * [Engine](engine/) – An implementation of the game rules and the AI opponent in C.
 * [Server](server/) – An Express/Colyseus server to matchmake and manage games between online opponents.
+* [Models](models/) – The Python models to predict the outcome of simulated games for the AI.
 * [Original](original/) – The original implementation of the game in Java and data generation for the models.
-* [Models](models/) – The Python models to predict the outcome of simulated games for the AI.

 ### **Tech Stack**